qcx201/CAtrade/README.md

     <figcaption align="left">Data source: ISED Canada | Figure by author.</figcaption>
 </figure>

-It's quite clear that Canada's trade activities are heavily reliant on the US, especially in terms of exports.
-That likely means a lot of Canadian producers will be heavily hit by the tariffs, which limit their access to the largest consumer market in the world.
+It's quite clear that Canada's trade activities are heavily reliant on the US, especially in exports.
+A lot of Canadian producers will be hit hard by the tariffs, since such policies will limit their access to not only their neighbour but probably the largest single-country consumer market in the world.
 Not going to lie, the prognostication looks quite grim.
 But how bad will it be?
-Well first let's see which sectors are going to be effected and what the tariffs are.
+Well let's see which sectors will be most affected by trade shocks and what the tariffs are.

 ## Trade Sectors and Tariffs